Les Vues Free Film Series: "Willie Francis Must Die Again"

-Following the screenings will be an open discussion between the audience and the curator about the themes of the movie and how they apply to that culture as well as our own.
+Following the screenings, there will be an open discussion between the audience and the curator about various themes of the film.
 Admission to the series is free, but a suggested $5 donation will go toward curating and screening costs.

 ABOUT THE FILM

 The true story of Willie Francis, a sixteen year-old African American with no prior record, who was sentenced to the electric chair in 1946...and survived

 the execution.
 For two years, following this attempt, his experience became national news and his case forced the nation to take a look at capital

 punishment.
 Ultimately, the Supreme Court ruled against Willie, and he went to the electric chair again in 1948...the execution was successful.

 The film won 'Best Documentary' at the Santa Monica Film Festival, the Memphis Film Festival, the Charlotte Film Festival and captured a Social Justice Documentary award at the New York International Independent Film and Video Festival.

 Allan Durand is a graduate of the University of Louisiana at Lafayette, LSU Law School and SMU Law School, who resides in St. Martinville, LA and practices